Canoe North Adventures

 More Information

 Are your ready to explore and experience a pristine and untouched wilderness landscape?
-The Upper Anderson offers a fantastic whitewater tundra experience unlike any other.
-Flowing deep into the barren lands of the NWT, the Anderson River creates an arctic oasis that is teeming with life.
+The Upper Anderson River offers a fantastic whitewater paddling experience unlike any other.
+Flowing deep into the Boreal Taiga Forest wilderness of the northern NWT, the Anderson River creates an arctic oasis that is teeming with life.
 Opportunities to see Caribou, Muskoxen and a vast array of bird life abound; not to mention the world class fishing for Inconnu, Whitefish, Lake Trout and Arctic Grayling.
+4 Canyons that the Anderson has carved through the landscape are the highlight of the trip- providing big splashes and epic views.
+With only one short portage this river offers an intermediate or advanced paddler one of the best river trips in the north.

 More Information